 Planting brightly colored flowers in simple beds or planters made of pottery is the quickest and easiest way to cultivate a garden in an urban setting.
 Even in the tiniest and most paved spaces, flowers in containers can bring a riot of color and fragrance.
 Flowers can thrive in confined spaces and require little care once established.

 It is possible to turn a compact space into a lively one by adding a few concrete paths lined with miniature ferns.
 Color and imaginative design can transform an exterior view into something truly magnificent.
-It's a well-known fact that most bushes and plants can survive in manufactured dirt with very little upkeep.
+It's well-known that most bushes and Stepable Plants can survive in manufactured dirt with very little upkeep.

 Your backyard can feel more like the wild outdoors if you plant some mixed flowers and fluffy clover bushes.
 If you have the room for large planters, you should experiment with farmers of varying sizes.